Brandedahall/Group_Project/README.md

 # Group_Project
-This is our group project for out second year "Group Project" module.
+This is our group project for our second year "Group Project" module.

 There are seven members of the group:
 Alex Hall